MohdShakib/onlineBuying/readme.txt

         setJsonDataPriorityForTest: false,
         builderSetUp: true,
         showInterestedIn: true,
-2. Change the helpline number and emailId of builder in config.js file
+2. Change the helpline number and emailId of builder in config.js file and Run Grunt command
+3. Change the logo.jpg in images folder
+4. Change project-detail.json in apis-json
+5. Change Zip-file
+6. Remove extra files